 The Jenniskens stream model is based on observation data gathered over a 10 year period, and can be applied to flux and damage analysis.
 It also includes directional information on the streams.
 Please note that for long mission durations, the directional effect is smeared out, and does not give any additional information than the Grün sporadic option.
+The stream option is best suited for the investiadditional information than the Grün sporadic option.
 The stream option is best suited for the investigation of missions below 10 days where high stream activities are expected.